 Who am I?

-I am a third year LLB student studying in the UK.
+I am an LLM student studying in the Ireland.
 I was born and raised in Botswana but have been around the region.
 I developed my interest in International law before I came to University because I didn’t want to be locked down to practicing in one country (naive to think I’d have a choice about my employment).
-I work at my University’s employment clinic and a social housing law clinic in town.
-But my life isn’t all law and disorder (booo) I am also a fan of old school hip hop and smooth jazz.
+I enjoy working for Legal charities and pro bono clinics.
+My life isn’t all law and ‘disorder’ (booo) I am also a fan of old school hip hop and smooth jazz.

 Why did I start writing?